 - A person driving a vehicle on private property.

-Drivers Under 18 and Cell Phones
+Drivers Under 18 and Cell Phone Use

 Drivers under 18 are prohibited from using cell phones entirely while driving, even if they are equipped with hands-free devices.
 This is part of a broader effort to minimize distractions for new and inexperienced drivers.

 If you’re under 18 and need to use the phone, pull over and put your car in park before you use it.
+For a free legal consultation with a texting and driving lawyer in California, call Simmrin Law Group today.

 For a free legal consultation with an using a cell phone while driving lawyer serving California, call (310) 896-2723